 I created Amos’ Anchors to be a place where grieving parents and their families and friends can come to find resources to hold fast to during their storm of grief: to find their anchor.

-I pray that you will find a resource that brings you the kind of support, healing, and hope you need right now, and I’m so, so sorry for your loss and that this resource has materialized for you.
+I pray that you will find a resource that brings you the kind of support, healing, and hope you need right now, and I’m so, so sorry for your loss and that this resource has needed to materialize for you.

 My name is Kristen Biehl.
 I’ve been pregnant 8 times, and I have three living children.
 I began my journey into motherhood with the birth of my first son, Lucas, in 2013.
 After struggling with secondary infertility and two very early losses, we conceived our second son, Everett, in 2015 via IUI and he was born safely in 2016 after a very stressful pregnancy.
 The summer after he was born, I had another early loss, and that winter miraculously conceived naturally with another rainbow baby.

 You can read more about my journey through secondary infertility and my experiences with loss and grief on my personal blog: Mommy Sincerest and can also follow me on Instagram @MommySincerest and on Facebook.
 You can follow Amos’ Anchors on our Facebook page @AmosAnchors and also on Instagram @AmosAnchors as well.